 For those who love contrast, color, pattern, and texture in houseplants, the rattlesnake plant truly has it all.
 Although these leafy beauties can be slightly tricky to keep alive, they are well worth the extra effort.

-A Rattlesnake Plant requires consistently moist but not waterlogged potting soil to grow successfully.
+Rattlesnake plant requires consistently moist but not waterlogged potting soil to grow successfully.
 Rattlesnake plants can handle moderate light but prefer areas with bright indirect light away from full sun.

 High temperature and humidity, along with a regular fertilizing routine, will keep a rattlesnake plant looking its best year-round.
 Don’t forget to wipe down the long leaves frequently to remove any dust and keep them glossy.

 The rattlesnake plant was previously classified as part of the Calathea genus.
 This relation is clear in the long leaves that feature interesting and colorful patterns like other members of the genus.
 However, the genus was later changed, leading to the current scientific name Goeppertia insignis.

-You may still find these plants labeled Calathea lancifolia in nurseries, or by the other common name Rattlesnake Calathea, but stick to Goeppertia insignis if you want the official species name.
+You may still find these plants labeled Calathea lancifolia in nurseries, or by the other common name rattlesnake calathea, but stick to Goeppertia insignis if you want the current botanical Latin species name.

 This species is part of the Marantaceae family, otherwise known as a prayer plant.
 The namesake of a prayer plant is based on the leaves opening and closing like hands in prayer.

 Some other varieties of the Rattlesnake plant include the Goeppertia makoyana, otherwise known as the peacock plant, and the Goeppertia zebrina, commonly known as the Zebra plant.
 The Zebra plants in particular are easy to identify, as they have distinct oval-shaped light green leaves with dark green stripes.

 In their native habitats, Rattlesnake Plant does produce yellow blooms in late spring that stand out among the light green and purple foliage.

 But when growing indoors and in unfavorable conditions, you’re unlikely to see these yellow flowers pop up, allowing you to appreciate them solely for their stunning foliage.